ndtrung81/lammps-plugins/README.md

 ```
   cd examples/
-  LAMMPS_INSTALL_DIR/bin/lmp -in in.lj -k on g 1 -sf kk
+  $LAMMPS_INSTALL_DIR/bin/lmp -in in.lj -k on g 1 -sf kk
 ```

-where the `in.lj` script loads the plugin with the command and uses the pair styles
+where the `in.lj` script loads the plugins and uses the pair and fix styles

 ```
 plugin          load /path/to/lammps-plugins/build/lj2plugin.so